• Blog

 I stayed at the Moby Dick Guesthouse on Koh Samui, Thailand.
 I booked online at the rate of $14.74 USD per night.

 The Moby Dick is in Cheweng Beach, which is the busiest and most commercial area of Samui.
 I had forgotten how busy it was until I arrived.
 I had last been here eight years ago but didn’t stay there.
-I arrived from Koh Phangan and when the transfer minivan dropped me off I realised that I had booked into the biggest party street on the most popular beach on the island.
+I arrived from Koh Phangan and when the transfer minivan dropped me off I realised that I had booked into the biggest party street on the most popular beach on one of the most popular islands of Thailand.

-The guesthouse is part of an Irish bar with the reception inside the bar.
-I arrived in the day time so there was nothing going on.
-I was greeted by the friendly landlady and I checked in to my room.
+The guesthouse is part of an Irish bar, and the reception is inside the bar.
+I arrived in the daytime so nothing was going on.
+I was greeted by the friendly landlady and I checked into my room.

 Pool Table